DawieMalmsteel/guitui/docs/README.md

 ## 📝 Contributing

 When adding new lessons:
-- Follow the format specification
+- **Follow beat alignment rules** - all strings need same number of `|` delimiters
+- Use parentheses finger notation: `5(f1)` not `5f1`
 - Include finger numbers for educational value
 - Add detailed NOTES section
-- Use consistent spacing and alignment
+- Use consistent spacing with dashes for readability
+- **Verify all strings have equal beat count before committing**
-- Test tab visually before committing
+- Test tab visually and in app before committing

 ## 🆘 Support